Acupuncture Helps Edmonton Women Overcome Reproductive Health Issues

 - Hair growth

 Acupuncture has helped many Edmonton women cope with this disorder, and you can overcome it too.
 In severe cases, this disorder can impact a woman’s fertility.
 Acupuncture can improve menstrual frequency, stimulate ovulation, decrease circulating androgens in the body, and normalize estrogen activity in women with PCOS.
-Contact me to set up a consultation and together you will create a treatment plan.

 *Elizabeth Jedel, Fernand Labrie, Anders Odén, Göran Holm, Lars Nilsson, Per Olof Janson, Anna-Karin Lind, Claes Ohlsson, and Elisabet Stener-Victorin.
 Impact of electro-acupuncture and physical exercise on hyperandrogenismand oligo/amenorrhea in women with polycystic ovary syndrome: a randomized controlled trial.
 Am J Physiol Endocrinol Metab 300: E37–E45, 2011.